Definition of home staging

 Once you removed the clutter, you will most likely find that you need to clean behind whatever is left in the room.
 Cleaning may also lead to painting walls because you may have found some scuffs.
 This is all part of making your home look presentable.
 Remember you are trying to make a great first impression.
 So far these two steps should be common things you should do to get your house ready to sell.

-home staging living room
+home staging living room before, what is home staging

 Fix things around the home